 Floraphage is not a probiotic, but it has the ability to turn certain bacteria into high-quality prebiotic food for our beneficial bacteria to feed on.*

-With Floraphage, your body will have the powerful probiotics it needs to heal and support proper immune health and intestinal balance.
+With Floraphage, your body will have the powerful probiotics it needs to support proper immune health and intestinal balance.
 Get ready to live your life free from the effects of an intestinal imbalance.

-Floraphage is a blend of bacteriophages developed to support the creation of beneficial bacteria throughout the digestive ecosystem.
+Floraphage is a blend of bacteriophages developed to support beneficial bacteria throughout the digestive ecosystem.
 A bacteriophage, or simply phage, is a microscopic protein that reacts with specific bacteria in the gut.
 The resulting reaction of Floraphage with specific bacteria creates nutrients, known as prebiotics, for beneficial bacteria to consume.
 Prebiotics are consumed by our good bacteria to create an abundance of beneficial bacteria that can help maintain optimal digestive and immune health.